-Other than employment matters and indemnification agreements between our directors and executive officers, related party transactions were limited to consultancy fees paid under normal terms and conditions to Bioscience Managers Pty Ltd of which Jeremy Curnock Cook is an officer and Dr. Michael Perry is a director.
+Other than employment matters and indemnification agreements between our directors and executive officers, related party transactions were limited to director fees, consultancy fees and travel reimbursements paid under normal terms and conditions to Bioscience Managers Pty Ltd of which Jeremy Curnock Cook is an officer and Dr. Michael Perry is a director.
 Total fees paid to Bioscience Managers Pty Ltd were A\$157,728, A\$128,987 and A\$59,675 for the years ended June 30, 2018, 2017 and 2016, respectively.